Zudoku/PeMuPl/README.md

-Personal music player for myself, open source.
+**Personal music player for myself, open source.**

-Test it out at music.tessustats.ovh
+Test it out at [music.tessustats.ovh](music.tessustats.ovh)

-webapp made with angular.js
+Web-app made with angular.js and express.js